rulewis/journey-optimizer.en/help/using/allow-list.md

 It is now possible to define a specific sending-safe list at the [sandbox](administration/sandboxes.md) level.
 This allows you to have a safe environment, for testing purpose for example (on a non-production instance, where mistakes can occur), where you have no risk of sending out unwanted messages to your customers.

+>[!CAUTION]
+>
+>This feature is not available on production sandboxes.

 The **allowed list** enables you to specify individual email addresses or domains that will be the only recipients or domains allowed to receive the emails you are sending from a specific sandbox.
 This can prevent you from sending emails accidentally to real customer addresses when you are in a testing environment.

+>[!NOTE]
+>
+>This feature is only applicable to the email channel.

+## Enable the allowed list

+To enable the allowed list on a sandbox, you need to make an Adobe API call.

+Using this API, you can disable the feature for any non-production sandbox any time i.e.it is clear that its not a one way street and one can enable/disable any time.
+Also, one can update the allow list before or after enabling the feature.
+The logic works when feature is enabled AND the list is not empty.

 ## Add entities to the allowed list